AppDaemon/appdaemon/README.md

 - `ha_url` is a reference to your home assistant installation and must include the correct port number and scheme (`http://` or `https://` as appropriate)
 - `ha_key` should be set to your key if you have one, otherwise it can be removed.
 - `logfile` is the path to where you want `AppDaemon` to keep its main log.
 When run from the command line this is not used - log messages come out on the terminal.
 When running as a daemon this is where the log information will go.
-In the example above I created a directory specifically for AppDaemon to run from, although there is no reason you can't keep it in the `AppDaemon` directory of the cloned repository.
+In the example above I created a directory specifically for AppDaemon to run from, although there is no reason you can't keep it in the `appdaemon` directory of the cloned repository.
 - `errorfile` is the name of the logfile for errors - this will usually be errors during compilation and execution of the apps
 - `app_dir` is the directory the apps are placed in
 - `threads` - the number of dedicated worker threads to create for running the apps.
 Note, this will bear no resembelance to the number of apps you have, the threads are re-used and only active for as long as required to tun a particular callback or initialization,